timarkh/tsakorpus/docs/iso_tei_hamburg2json.rst

 Configuration
 -------------

+The additional parameters concern extraction of document-level and speaker-level metadata from CoMa files.

+- ``coma_meta_conversion`` -- dictionary that establishes a mapping from key names used in CoMa communication metadata to tsakorpus document-level metadata fields.

+- ``coma_meta_speaker_conversion`` -- dictionary that establishes a mapping from key names used in CoMa speaker metadata to tsakorpus metadata fields.

+- ``coma_meta_speaker_lang_conversion`` -- dictionary that establishes a mapping from key names used in the *Languages* section of CoMa speaker metadata to tsakorpus metadata fields.

-There are no parameters specific for this particular convertor.
-Please see documentation on :doc:`general parameters </src_convertors>` and :doc:`glosses-to-tags conversion </src_convertors_gloss>`.
+See also documentation on :doc:`general parameters </src_convertors>` and :doc:`glosses-to-tags conversion </src_convertors_gloss>`.